 How to read a call sheet

 Like we said, call sheets contain an overwhelming amount of information.
-Fear not, however; call sheets are built to be easy to read and understand.
+Fear not, however; callsheets are built to be easy to read and understand.
 For more on the anatomy of a call sheet, you can check out our video:

-Anatomy of a Call Sheet
+The Anatomy Of A Call Sheet

-Title of Shoot and Company Name
+1. Title of Shoot and Company Name

 This may seem obvious, but don’t forget to put the name of the show, episode, film, or commercial title.
 Include the production company’s name, or any other ad agency, (if applicable).
+This ensures proper identification and clarity for all parties involved.

-Date and Time
+2. Date and Time

 Self-explanatory, it’s what tells your team when they need to be somewhere, but do not forget it.
 Also, useful later for paperwork.

-Key Personnel
+3. Key Personnel

 The top of the sheet will always include the key persons, usually those creating the sheet.
 The producer’s contact info, production coordinator, and director are usually the first.